 - 1. To elect six directors to the board of directors to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
-To ratify the Audit Committee's appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2004; and - 3.
+To ratify the Audit Committee's appointment of Ernst & Young LLP, independent accountants, as our independent auditors for the year ending July 31, 2005; and - 3.
+To consider and act upon a proposal to approve an amendment to our 1992 Director Stock Option Plan to increase the number of shares of our common stock issuable under the 1992 Director Stock Option Plan upon the exercise of stock options granted pursuant to the 1992 Director Stock Option Plan from 250,000 to 500,000; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment thereof.